Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/dropdowns.md

 By default, the dropdown menu is closed when clicking inside or outside the dropdown menu.
 You can use the `autoClose` option to change this behavior of the dropdown.

 {{< ods-incompatibility-alert >}}
 The 3 last auto close behavior variants should not be used because featuring a single selection, they do no respect the Orange Design System specifications.
-They can be used only if featuring multiple selections.
+They should be used only with multiple selections.
 {{< /ods-incompatibility-alert >}}

 {{< example >}}